learn-co-curriculum/phase-0-intro-to-the-cli/README.md

-Many computer users are familiar with performing actions and executing tasks with graphical interfaces (also known as the GUI - Graphical User Interface) like the ones provided by our operating systems (MacOSX, Windows, Linux, etc.) and therefore find the concept of the CLI "mystical".
+Many computer users are familiar with performing actions and executing tasks with graphical interfaces (also known as the GUI - Graphical User Interface) like the ones provided by our operating systems (MacOSX's "Finder", Windows' "File Explorer", Linux's "Commander", etc.) and therefore find the CLI "mystical".

 Lots of people worry that using the CLI will get them in trouble - like they'll break their computer.
 We'd encourage you to think about the CLI like a good sharp kitchen knife: if you pay attention when you use it, you're going to have a valuable ally on your side.
 Take your time and if you have a question, ask.

+> **WARNING**: It's true, it is easier to run dangerous commands through the
+> CLI than through a GUI.
+Programs that list files or create directories are
+> not likely to break anything.
+Commands that remove files or directories
+> _should_ be used with caution.
+Just like that kitchen knife, sometimes you
+> need something that cuts through steak like a hot knife through butter.
+But
+> you must make sure your fingers are well clear of the blade when you cut.

 ## Define "Command Line Interface"

-A CLI is a console or text based representation in which the user types the commands for viewing, handling, and manipulating files on your computer or to operate software or devices.
-With a GUI, there’s control over files and the operating system – but advanced tasks may still need to use the command line.
+A CLI is a text-based dialog with the computer in which we type the commands for

+* viewing, handling, and manipulating files on your computer
+* launching software
+* working with devices like printers or networks

-The CLI asks the user for a command; the user types it in; and then the computer runs the "sentence" that was typed in and returns output or makes changes.
-There are many reasons why developers may prefer the command line for doing these tasks.
+The CLI asks (or "prompts") the user for a command; the user types it in; and then the computer runs the "sentence" that was typed in and "runs" the task.
+It returns output, too.
+There are many reasons why developers may prefer the command line to graphical interfaces.

 ## Describe the Purpose of CLIs

-With a CLI, users have all the control over file system and operating system, and the tasks become simple.
+With a CLI, users have wide control over file system and operating system, and the tasks become simple.

 For example, you can ask, through the CLI, which files are located on the